TZM/tzm-blade/README.md

        3 tests complete (51 ms)

      ✓ Mocha tests complete
-#Warning
-This application is still a work in progress and is not ready for use yet.

 #Directories
 * /assets         : Stylesheets and Javascripts assets (coffee and less files) managed by the asset pipeline
 * /data           : Data files used by D3, GeoLite and Node-Cldr